-The Keep A Girl Alive project enables young uneducated and unemployed girls, often mothers and sometimes HIV infected, to become economically self-reliant through the creation of small businesses.They become empowered, protect themselves from unwanted sex and provide for their families.More than 50 women have received trainings and start-up capital since "KGA" started on 2012 and have another 50 possible future beneficiaries identified and ready to receive assistance when funding comes.
+The Keep A Girl Alive project enables young uneducated and unemployed girls, often mothers and sometimes HIV infected, to become economically self-reliant through the creation of small businesses.They become empowered, protect themselves from unwanted sex and provide for their families.More than 70 women have received trainings and cash transfers since "KGA" started on 2012.

 What is the issue, problem, or challenge?

 HIV/AIDS is wearing a female face in Buea.
-Minority groups (such as school drop outs, single mothers, young widows or orphans) are most at risk.
-High economic dependence on men force many to engage in risky sexual behaviour.
+The marginalized (such as school drop outs, single mothers, young widows or orphans) are most at risk.
+High economic dependence on men force many to engage in risky sexual behavior.
 This is seen in marriages to older men and in the relationships many have with men commonly known as "sugar daddies".
-Other factors leading to female vulnerability include the high cost of bride price, the difficulties for wife inheritance and lack of access to education.
+Other factors leading to female vulnerability include the high cost of bride price, the difficulties for wife inheritance and lack of access to education

 How will this project solve this problem?

-Young women in minority groups will be empowered through training.
-We coach on starting, planning and managing a small business as well as on income generating activities.
+Young women in minority groups will be empowered through training on starting and managing a small business as well as on income generating activities.
 The program also raises awareness of health issues, especially HIV/AIDS education.
 After the trainings the girls are able start their own businesses and get support through start-up capital.
 After that, continuous check-up and periodic capital pushes ensure that they make it out of poverty and become fully empowered.

 Potential Long Term Impact